cvxgrp/cvxportfolio/README.md

 make test
 ```

-You activate the shell environment with one of scripts in `env/bin`, for example if you use bash
+You activate the shell environment with one of scripts in `env/bin` (or `env\Scripts` on windows), for example if you use bash on POSIX
 ```
 source env/bin/activate
 ```